NCAR/wrf_hydro_docker/development/README.md

 WRF-Hydro model.

-More specifically, code and the run directories are mounted to the container by shell commands which are presented as function in `wrf_hydro_tools`.
+More specifically, code and the run directories are mounted to the container by shell commands which are presented as functions in `wrf_hydro_tools`.
 (These functions export working directories and the HOST user's environment to the docker container without any work on the user's part).